trondweiseth/EventLog-parser/README.md

 Same as the gui version, but can print out a more detailed message directly on the cli with option -o, and copy the output to the clipboard.
 If no logname is provided, it will fetch all 3 log types.

+For -date parameter you can give a specific date as dd/mm or type any of the following strings to set the current date:

+       -date day,today,current,now

 Tip: Default it is set to fetch the last 200 logs.
 If the date and time is not recent and you dont get any results, you have to increase this from 200 to 1000 or more until you get a result.

 SYNTAX